alizain/markex/spec/syntax.md

 ## COMPONENTS

-Everything is essentially a component in Markedup.
+Everything is essentially a component in Markex.
 All components have a longform, or `full` declaration.
 Some also have a `short` declaration.

 **Things to Thing About**